John Roberti

 John Roberti is a partner in Cohen & Gresser’s Washington, D.C. office and a member of the firm’s Litigation and Antitrust & Competition groups.

-John is regularly recognized as a leading antitrust lawyer in Chambers USA, The Legal 500, Who’s Who Legal Competition, and by Benchmark Litigation as a Litigation Star.
-He has also been recognized by Lawdragon in the publication’s 2023 list of 500 Leading Litigators in America.
+John is regularly recognized as a leading antitrust lawyer in Chambers USA, The Legal 500, Who’s Who Legal Competition, Super Lawyers, and by Benchmark Litigation as a Litigation Star.
+He has also been recognized by Lawdragon in the publication’s 2023 and 2024 lists of 500 Leading Litigators in America.
 The Legal 500 describes John as a “class action heavyweight” and notes that he “provides extremely practical hands-on competition law advice.
 Rare in the industry!”
 Client and peer commentary describes John as a “sharp guy with an impressive track record in the area” and notes that he’s “always finding the perfect balance between pragmatic solutions while sticking to ethics and high-value standards.”
 John “not only understands the technical complexities of the field, but his experience allows him to apply practical skills in forecasting, at the inception of the case, the probable outcome and developing a game plan to achieve or better it.”
 It has been further noted that “his work is very creative, he’s a good thinker and he’s good with clients” and that he “provides practical, to-the-point, business-savvy advice.
 He knows what he’s talking about, takes risk appetite into account and is simply a great person to work with.”

 John Roberti is a partner in Cohen & Gresser’s Washington, D.C. office and a member of the firm’s Litigation and Antitrust & Competition groups.…